bezabu/bb-battleships/README.md

 ![Invalid coordinates entered](assets/images/error_coords.jpg)

 - Grid coordinate inputs are expected in letter-number format, for example A1, B2 and so on.
-  - Inputs that are not exactly 2 characters are rejected
+  - Inputs that are not exactly 2 characters are rejected.
-  - Inputs that are number-letter (1A, 2B etc) are rejected
+  - Inputs that are number-letter (1A, 2B etc) are rejected.
-  - Inputs that are number-number (11, 22 etc) are rejected
+  - Inputs that are number-number (11, 22 etc) are rejected.
-  - Inputs that are letter-letter (AA, BB etc) are rejected
+  - Inputs that are letter-letter (AA, BB etc) are rejected.
-  - Inputs that are outside the grid (A0, B9 etc) are rejected
+  - Inputs that are outside the grid (A0, B9 etc) are rejected.
-  - Inputs that have already been successfully entered(previous guesses or already placed ships) are rejected
+  - Inputs that have already been successfully entered(previous guesses or already placed ships) are rejected.
 - All rejected inputs are handled through an except block which also prints the grid.
-As this all takes place in a while loop it prevents lines building up underneath the grid, pushing it out of view
+As this all takes place in a while loop it prevents lines building up underneath the grid, pushing it out of view.

 ![Name Validation](assets/images/name_validation.jpg)